LambdaTest/php-laravel-dusk-todo/README.md

     php artisan dusk:make TodoTest
     ```
 ### Note
 Our sample test case can be found in `tests/Browser/TodoTest.php` file.
-It navigates to our sample app check some checkboxes add some to do.
+It navigates to our sample to-do app.